Goldinteractive/gold-features/README.md

 > Use Node v9!

-Login to npm using `npm adduser` (Make sure to have access rights to npm registry`@goldinteractive` organization).
+Login to npm using `npm adduser` (Make sure to have access rights to npm registry `@goldinteractive` organization).

 Run `yarn lerna:exec yarn install --frozen-lockfile` to install all dependencies of all projects.

-Run `yarn install --frozen-lockfile`.
+Run `yarn install --frozen-lockfile` to install dependencies for `gold-features` maintentance.

 Now you are ready to start working on Gold Features.